 Transect provides various sources for archaeological and historic data

-Publicly available information from the National Register of Historic Places (NRHP) like historic districts, cemeteries, buildings, and other historic sites are available in the Catalog section of every Transect Report.
+Publicly available information from the National Register of Historic Places (NRHP) like historic districts, cemeteries, buildings, and other historic sites are available in the Transect Report IF they are present within the AOI.
+The locations of these resources can be viewed in the Locations tab under the applicable regulation (often, Section 106 of the National Historic Preservation Act) in Other Regulations.

 Cultural Regulation and Permits